Niroth36/SimpleEshop/GITHUB-WEBHOOK-SETUP.md

 If your pipeline is being triggered for all changes, not just web-app changes:

-1. Check your Jenkinsfile.webapp to ensure the "Check for Web App Changes" stage is working correctly
+1. Check your Jenkinsfile to ensure the "Check for Web App Changes" stage is working correctly
 2. Test the git diff command manually to ensure it's returning the expected results

 ## Security Considerations